pycountry/pycountry/README.rst

 ``pycountry`` is a wrapper around the ISO standards, using the Debian's `pkg-isocodes <https://salsa.debian.org/iso-codes-team/iso-codes>`_ database as is.
 We do not make changes to the data.

-To update data from Debian, run ``make`` in the base directory.
+To update data from Debian, run ``make data`` in the base directory.
 For amendments to the data provided by Debian please reach out to them.

 For custom local modifications, see the `Custom Countries`_ section.